chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-gitlab-identity.md

 Following that, the job runs a few commands to download and install `chainctl`.
 It then uses `chainctl`, the JWT, and the Chainguard identity's `id` value to log in to Chainguard Enforce under the assumed identity.
 Be sure to replace `<your gitlab identity>` with the identity UIDP you noted down in the previous section.

 After logging in, the pipeline is able to run any `chainctl` command under the assumed identity.
-To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repos associated associated with the `example-group` group, then pulls an image from the group's repository.
+To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repos associated associated with the group.

 After updating the configuration, commit the changes and the pipeline will run automatically.
 A status box in the dashboard will let you know whether the pipeline runs successfully.